 - The Board has developed a number of specific expectations of directors to define their responsibilities and to promote the efficient conduct of the Board's business.
 With respect to the level of commitment expected of directors and related attendance protocols, as part of the Corporate Governance Guidelines, the Board formally adopted a policy that all directors should make every effort to attend meetings of the Board and the Committees of which they are members, and the Company's Annual Meeting of Stockholders.
-Attendance by telephone or video conference may be used to facilitate a Director's attendance. - During 2006, the Board of Directors met six times.
+Attendance by telephone or video conference may be used to facilitate a Director's attendance. - During 2007, the Board of Directors met nine times.
 All directors attended at least 75% of the scheduled Board of Directors' meetings and meetings held by Committees of which they were members.
-(For more information, please see "Committee Membership and Meetings Held During 2006" herein.)
-All director nominees who were directors in April 2006, with the exception of Mr. Robbins, attended the Annual Meeting of Stockholders held April 27, 2006.
-We expect that all nominees will attend the April 26, 2007 meeting.
+(For more information, please see the chart under "Committee Composition" herein.)
+All director nominees who were directors in April 2007, attended the Annual Meeting of Stockholders held April 26, 2007.
+We expect that all nominees, except Mr. D'Amelio will attend the April 24, 2008 meeting.
+Mr. D'Amelio, Chief Financial Officer for Pfizer.
+Inc., will be attending the Pfizer.
+Inc. Annual Shareholder's meeting that will be held on the same date.